 School: School of Rural Development

 Students should have passed 12th Class or Intermediate in any subject stream from a Recognised Board.
-St udents who have studied International Baccalaureate Diploma and will be completing 12th class with clear results declared by June 2017 are eligible to apply.
+Students who have studied International Baccalaureate Diploma and will be completing 12th class with clear results declared by June 2020 are eligible to apply.

-Candidates who have appeared for their 12th class or Intermediate final exams and are awaiting results are also eligible to apply.
-Final pass result should be produced at the t ime of joining the programme, if selected.
+Candidates who have appeared for their 12th class or Intermediate final exams and awaiting for results are also eligible to apply.
+Final pass result should be produced at the time of joining the programme, if selected.

-Age LimitCandidat e should be less than 23 years of age at the t ime of appearing for the Bachelors Admission Test, as on April 30, 2017.
+Age LimitCandidate should be less than or equal to 23 years of age at the time of appearing for the Bachelors Admission Test (BAT).
 Applications from candidates over this age will not be entertained.

 TISS believes in the principle of learning by doing as a crucial part of the teaching–learning praxis across all programmes.
 Our teaching methods involve classroom teaching, lectures, seminars, workshops, group discussions, social work laboratory sessions, role-plays, field practicum, and fieldwork exposure.a.
 Focus on the Individual: Studying at the TISS Tuljapur Campus is learning as much about the social work profession as getting to know oneself.
 As a growing Campus with a focus on Rural Development, we aspire to create an environment of team spirit and professional integrity.
 Our efforts are on to develop leadership in this field.
 Hence, throughout the programme, we provide opportunities that will help the students to expand their understanding of self and society.

 b.
 Learning by Doing: Field practicum constitutes an integral part of social work education and training at TISS Tuljapur Campus.
 It is designed to provide opportunities for developing confidence building and team spirit while working with people at various levels.